 If you recently bought a new sex toy, it is best to fully examine it before you clean it and subsequently use it.
 "Your sex toy should be free from imperfections like bumps, cracks, or tears," explains sex therapist Aliyah Moore, PhD.
 "Any damage can either hold bacteria or injure the soft tissues on your insides."

 After inspecting your toy, consider its material to best determine how to clean it and what products are OK to use on it.
 Sex toys are commonly made out of silicone, glass, or metal, which are all safe for use and easy to clean.
 However, sex therapist Shadeen Francis, LMFT, warns buyers to avoid porous toys, as these can easily hold bacteria and are harder to clean.
 "Avoid using toys made with wood, crystals, stones like jade and rose quartz, latex, rubber, jelly, PVC, and vinyl without a barrier of some sort," Francis advises.

 Generally speaking, a good rule of thumb to observe when cleaning sex toys is to be mindful of the toy's shape.
 "Pay particular attention to cleaning any nooks or ridges on the toy," Dr. Moore says.
 "These spots are often where bacteria accumulates the most."
-While many brands have specialized cleaners for their toys, Dr. Moore says simply using a mild soap and warm water is both the most practical and accessible way to clean most sex toys.
+While many brands have specialized cleaners for their toys, Dr. Moore says simply using a mild, fragrance-free soap and warm water is both the most practical and accessible way to clean most sex toys.

 How to Clean a Dildo